House Homeland Security chairman sues Trump and Giuliani, accusing them of inciting Capitol riot

 On cusp of impeachment trial, court documents point to how Trump’s rhetoric fueled rioters who attacked Capitol

-Rep. Hank Johnson (D-Ga.), chair of the House Judiciary subcommittee on courts, and Bonnie Watson (D-N.J.), chair of the Homeland Security subcommittee on transportation, expect to join the suit, said Thompson, who is being represented by the NAACP and Cohen Milstein Sellers & Toll.
+Rep. Hank Johnson (D-Ga.), chairman of the House Judiciary subcommittee on courts, and Rep. Bonnie Watson Coleman (D-N.J.), chairwoman of the Homeland Security subcommittee on transportation, expect to join the suit, said Thompson, who is being represented by the NAACP and Cohen Milstein Sellers & Toll.

 “Donald Trump has tried to destroy the nation, and we will not let him get away with it,” NAACP President Derrick Johnson said.

-The lawsuit tests rarely litigated and long unvisited areas of law.
+The lawsuit tests rarely litigated and long-unvisited areas of law.

-The 1871 act was requested and signed during Reconstruction by President Ulysses S. Grant, who invoked it that October to suppress violence in the South, including in nine South Carolina counties in rebellion.
-The law helped break the power of the Klan and other groups terrorizing Black voters and marauding lawmakers elected to Congress from readmitted former Confederate states, but has not been used as Tuesday’s lawsuit contemplates in modern times.
+The 1871 law was requested and signed during Reconstruction by President Ulysses S. Grant, who invoked it that October to suppress violence in the South, including in nine South Carolina counties in rebellion.
+The law helped break the power of the Klan and other groups terrorizing Black voters, and marauding lawmakers elected to Congress from readmitted former Confederate states, but it has not been used as Tuesday’s lawsuit contemplates in modern times.

 The Supreme Court also has ruled that presidents enjoy absolute immunity for actions undertaken in their official capacity, a term that courts have interpreted generously.

-Thompson’s attorneys argue that directing an assault on a coequal branch of Congress in no way qualifies as protecting and defending the U.S. Constitution.
-Even if Trump were generously to be considered “electioneering,” politicking is a candidate’s function, not an presidential one, they said.
+Thompson’s attorneys argue that directing an assault on a coequal branch of government in no way qualifies as protecting and defending the U.S. Constitution.
+Even if Trump were generously considered to be “electioneering,” politicking is a political function, not a presidential one, they said.

-Likewise, whether a court someday decides Trump incited violence or engaged in First Amendment-protected political speech, the question is not whether his remarks were lawful, attorney Joseph M. Sellers said, but “whether he conspired with others to seek to prevent Congress from completing the ratification of the electoral process, and inciting a riot to take over the Capitol was a means to that end.”
+Likewise, whether a court someday decides that Trump incited violence or engaged in First Amendment-protected political speech, the question is not whether his remarks were lawful, attorney Joseph M. Sellers said, but “whether he conspired with others to seek to prevent Congress from completing the ratification of the electoral process, and inciting a riot to take over the Capitol was a means to that end.”

 “This lawsuit is very simple.
 It relies on this protection which every member of Congress is entitled to, that they be free of threats of violence and intimidation and free that day to certify results of the election of President Biden and Vice President Harris,” Sellers said.